Skip to main content

 Custom Adapter

 There is nothing to prevent you from changing this and creating the adapter you need.
 Thanks to event communication, you can set your own adapter as you wish by only fulfilling the typescript requirements.
 This way you can create your own adapters for existing libraries like socket.io.
+Refer to the SocketAdapter API reference for the full contract your custom adapter must satisfy.

 See More